jamesturner-dev/cb/README.md

-## THIS IS NOT READY FOR THE WORLD
+## What's this all about then?

 ##### I wanted to create a full stack app as a quick resume piece.
 More of this is how I do things rather than _look at this thing_.
 I had an idea about tracking all the links from my various enterprises.
 I then thought that I really should use like a short url type scheme.
-And maybe share a directory of those links, oh, and lets make it multi-user!
+And maybe a directory of those links, oh, and lets make it multi-user!

 I also wanted to try and use <script setup> </script> and the Composition API all the way through instead of relying on the options API when I didn't know how to do things.
-In the same vein I wanted to give up my Axios crutch and finally, fully give into fetch...
+In the same vein I wanted to give up my Axios crutch and finally, fully, give into fetch...

 ### TLDR;

-This is in no way, shape, or form finished software.
-It will be done in due time, however is does show how I do full stack at this point.
+This shows how I do full stack at this point.

 #### Tools / Tech